Architecture Ambassadors are RIBA architect members who volunteer to partner with schools on an architectural project of their choosing.

 If you are interested in signing up or hearing more, please contact the Learning team on firstname.lastname@example.org

-'Initial feedback from the children and their teachers during the pilot has been fantastic and gone well beyond our expectations.
-We hope support and momentum will continue to grow.
-Many thanks to all our members who have volunteered their time so enthusiastically, it is very much appreciated.'
+Feedback from the children and their teachers during the pilot has been very positive indeed and well beyond our expectations.
+We look forward to the National Schools Programme becoming part of our core offer.
+Many thanks to all our members who have volunteered their time so enthusiastically, it is very much appreciated.